wessenstam/ts2019/apis/apis.rst

   * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)

-Browse to http://<*initials*-Linux-ToolsVM IP>:5000 on your local machine.
+Browse to http://<*initials*-Linux-ToolsVM IP>:5000 on your local machine, or open a browser on your Windows-ToolsVM and point to http://<*initials*-Windows-ToolsVM IP>:5000.

 If everything is working, you'll get an HTTP 404 (Not Found) error.